Pre-Shoot Preparation

 Bathrooms:

-• Remove everything not attached: toothpaste cups, soaps and shampoos (except of attractive designer bottles), razors, sponges, scrubbers, cleaning cloths, toilet paper, toilet-cleaning tools, rugs.
+• Remove anything not permanently attached – toothpaste cups, soaps, shampoos, razors, sponges, scrubbers, cleaning cloths, hangers, extra rolls of toilet paper, toilet-cleaning tools, rugs.

-• Leave only elegant decorative items (e.g., plants or statuettes).
+• Leave only attractive decorative items (e.g., elegant designer bottles, vases, plants and statuettes).

 • Hang towels beautifully (or remove them at all).